-Together with the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Service Agency Communities in One World (SKEW) of Engagement Global, we awarded prizes to municipalities in Germany and in the Global South that have demonstrated a particularly exemplary commitment to implementing Agenda 2030 within the framework of partnerships.
+In 2019, together with the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Service Agency Communities in One World (SKEW) of Engagement Global, we again award prizes to municipalities in Germany and in the Global South that have demonstrated a particularly exemplary commitment to implementing Agenda 2030 within the framework of partnerships.

-We sought successful international partnerships between municipalities of all sizes in Germany and partner municipalities in developing and emerging countries intended to promote the implementation of the UN Sustainable Development Goals (SDGs).
+We seek successful international partnerships between municipalities of all sizes in Germany and partner municipalities in developing and emerging countries, intended to promote the implementation of the UN Sustainable Development Goals (SDGs).
 We showcase them as good practices for successful development cooperation to other stakeholders as well.

 The National German Sustainability Award (GSA) has been intensively involved in charting the path to Agenda 2030.
 As a member of the High-level Group for the preparation of Agenda 2030, former Federal President Horst Köhler was awarded an honorary prize.
 Ahead of the adoption of the sustainability agenda, awards for the UN Secretaries General Ban Ki-moon and António Guterres then followed.

 As part of a collaboration with the UN, SDG-Advocate I.M.
 Queen Mathilde of Belgium gave a remarkable speech on the importance of Agenda 2030 at the 2017 award ceremony.
 The GSA will use its funds to further contribute to making SDGs more popular among its target group of municipalities.

-Until 5 October 2018, German cities and municipalities were able to submit their concrete partnerships intended to promote the implementation of Agenda 2030 with municipalities in the Global South via our online questionnaire.
-The countries on the BMZ's current DAC list were considered the “Global South” for this competition.
-The prerequisite for participation was that the partnership is either ongoing or was concluded less than 12 months ago.
+Until 16 August 2019, German municipalities were able to submit their concrete partnerships intended to promote the implementation of Agenda 2030 with municipalities in the Global South via our online questionnaire.
+The countries on the BMZ´s current DAC List are considered the “Global South” for this competition.
+The prerequisite for participation was that the partnership is either ongoing or has been concluded less than 12 months ago.